-Below you will find details and information of the upcoming training courses and events in relation to Clinical Trials and Clinical Research.
-The courses are designed for all KCL, KCH IOP/ SLAM and Guy's and St. Thomas' Trust staff involved in the conduct of clinical trials with an IMP (drug) known as CTIMPs.
-Please contact Kings Health Partners CTO Clinical Trials Training Team to register on to a course.
+Below you will find details of forthcoming training courses and events offered by the King's Health Partners Clinical Trials Office.
+We offer a range of courses for all KCL, KCH IOP/ SLAM and Guy's and St. Thomas' Trust staff involved in the conduct of Clinical Trials and other Clinical Research.
+For further information, please contact King's Health Partners CTO Clinical Trials Training Team.

-All staff involved in Clinical Trial research are required by law to be qualified by education, training, and experience to perform his or her respective task(s).
+All staff involved in Clinical Trials / Research are required to be qualified by education, training, and experience to perform their respective task(s).
 This requires all staff to attend GCP training.

-Clinical Laboratory staff analysing clinical trial samples, you need the Laboratory course; please click below for details:
+If you are a member of Clinical Laboratory staff analysing or processing clinical trial samples - you require the GCP for Laboratory Staff Course.
+Please click below for further details:

 If you have previously attended GCP training but need to refresh/update your knowledge (as is required for all researchers every two years) - you require the GCP Refresher Course.
 Please click below for further details: